NCAR/DART/guide/advice-for-new-collaborators.rst

 - Using DART to teach DA

-You can view a list of models that are already supported at :ref:`Supported models` and a list of supported observations at https://docs.dart.ucar.edu/en/latest/observations/obs_converters/README.html#converter-programs.
+You can view a list of models that are already supported at :ref:`Supported models` and a list of supported observations at :ref:`programs`.

 Everything on this "possible goals" list except adding support for a new model can generally be done by a single user with minimal help from the DART team.